 The result can be described quite simply as delicious, though some feel the layer of icing overdoes the sweetness.

-The cake lurks innocently in the glass vitrine.
+The cake usually lurks innocently in a glass vitrine.
 As you walk past, it flutters its chocolate eyelashes at you, draining your will to resist a slice (or two).
+You have been warned.

 The Sachertorte’s history